AppliedBioinformatics/BioNanoAnalyst/README.md

 Image ($pip  install Image)

-PyQt4 or PySide (https://www.riverbankcomputing.com/software/pyqt/download. or $pip install PySide)
+PyQt4 or PySide (https://www.riverbankcomputing.com/software/pyqt/download. or $pip install PySide.
+Please refer Issue #1 or create new  Issues if you cannot install PyQt4 in your system)

 # Run BioNanoAnalyst
 1. For the Windows version: